docpad-archive/documentation/Roadmap.md

 This page serves as a roadmap that details the approximate milestones of DocPad's future.

-On your first read of this, you probably want to read it starting at the bottom and working your way up.
-That way you'll reading things in their planned released order.
+If this is your first read of this document, you'll probably want to read it starting at the bottom and working your way up.
+That way you'll be reading things in their planned released order.
 Instead of big picture to small picture.

 Version structure and timelines: